AnyChart/docs.anychart.com/Maps/Drill_Down_Maps/AJAX_Tutorial.md

 anychart.data.loadJsonFile(URL, function (data){});
 ```

-Find all links to AneChart Maps on the <a href="https://cdn.anychart.com/#map-collection">AnyChart Map Collection</a> page.
+Find all links to AnyChart Maps on the <a href="https://cdn.anychart.com/#map-collection">AnyChart Map Collection</a> page.

 ### Drill To